1330-Studios/CPK-Extract/README.md

-# CPK Extractor
+# CPK Extract

-CPK Extractor is a simple wrapper program around CriFsV2Lib for simple extracting of individual files and directories.
+CPK Extract is a simple wrapper program around CriFsV2Lib for simple extracting of individual files and directories.

 ## Usage